Barnsley Early Start and Family Services

 Legislation

 All childcare service providers (for children under 8 years old) must meet the statutory requirements by law.
-The Early Years Foundation Stage (EYFS) statutory framework sets out the welfare requirements for all childcare settings that care for children from birth to the 31 August following their fifth birthday.
+The Early Years Foundation Stage (EYFS) statutory framework sets out the welfare requirements.
+This covers all childcare settings that care for children from birth to the 31 August following their fifth birthday.
 Anyone caring for children in this age range must be registered on the Early Years Register and be inspected by Ofsted unless otherwise exempt from registration.

-Settings that care for children from 1 September following their fifth birthday up to age eight must be registered with Ofsted on the Childcare Register, and anyone caring for children after their eighth birthday can be registered if they want to be.
+Settings that care for children from 1 September following their fifth birthday up to age eight must be registered with Ofsted on the Childcare Register.
+Anyone caring for children after their eighth birthday can be registered if they prefer.

 Other legislation